About Grad School - The University of Tulsa

 scott-holmstrom@utulsa.edu

-The Office of the Dean handles all matters related to recruitment, admission, enrollment, merit-based financial awards and graduation for graduate programs at The University of Tulsa.
-The deans and staff of the Graduate School are available to answer any of your questions related to graduate studies.
+The Office of the Dean oversees all aspects of graduate recruitment, admission, enrollment, merit-based financial aid, student success, and graduation at The University of Tulsa.
+Dean Holmstrom and the Graduate School staff are available to answer any questions related to UTulsa graduate studies.

 Dean's Executive Staff